 Who will do my MRI?

 Where will I go to get my MRI?

 Does the recommended imaging center usually perform MRIs?

 If I'm afraid of small spaces, who should I tell before the MRI?

 May a friend or family member sit in the MRI room during the test?

 What are the risks and benefits of having an MRI?

-When will I learn the results?
-How will they be communicated to me?
+When and how will I get my test results?
+Who will explain them to me?

-What other tests will I need if the MRI finds evidence of cancer?
+What other tests will I need if the MRI finds cancer?